A designer reinvents the humble wine decanter by flipping it 180 degrees

 The key is in the angle.

 Shaped like a slim cylinder with a wide opening, this handblown decanter, designed by Emanuele Pizzolorusso, can be placed in two different positions: horizontal, in which its length provides a large enough surface area for the wine to “breathe;” and vertical, in which it acts like a regular wine bottle but takes up less storage space than traditional decanters.
-Pizzolorusso’s portfolio includes city maps that can be crumpled instead of folded, and plant pots that can unfold as the plant grows, and now this clever decanter—which sells for about $46 under the British glassware brand Drinkind, and currently is only available to ship in the U.K.—but it’s a welcome reminder that innovation can be a mere 180 degrees away.
+Pizzolorusso’s portfolio includes city maps that can be crumpled instead of folded, and plant pots that can unfold as the plant grows, and now this clever decanter—which sells for about $46 under the British glassware brand Drinkind.
+It’s currently only available to ship in the U.K.—but it’s a welcome reminder that innovation can be a mere 180 degrees away.

 For all the vessels wine has been stored in over the centuries (clay amphorae, oak barrels, glass bottles), the glass decanter, as we know it, was only invented about 300 years ago.
 In recent years, however, many designers have sought to reinvent this humble vessel—from a whimsical decanter, with a little glass bird at the bottom that agitates and oxygenates the liquid, to a gravity-defying, egg-shaped decanter.